rthrblck/guidelines/README.md

 - [ ] Read accessibility standards

 ### Page layout
+ -[ ] Make footer and move download button into it.
-  - [ ] Add Title field at top, for use later as downloaded file name, and indicate what makes a good file name with example language
+  - [ ] Add Title field at bottom next to download button, for use later as downloaded file name.
+Add tool tip to help explain what makes a good file name with example language

 ### Typography
+- [ ] Increase base type size
-- [ ] Use "Butterick's Practical Typography" as a starting point for type decisions.
+- [ ] Use "Butterick's Practical Typography" as a starting point for type decisions
 - [ ] Make sure contrast and text size are appropriate for all users
 - [ ] Print line of text on page that lists all of the input variables